ApolloTang/mynote--bash-scripting/contents/heredoc/here-doc--turn-off-expansion.md

-To fix this you have to excapte the dollor signs:
+To fix this you have to escape the dollor signs:

 ```
 cat << EOF > myscript.sh